7u7unn/Eksbot-2/README.md

 ---

 ## Development Roadmap
 1. **Parameter Calibration** – Extract internal parameters from encoders
+    - For motor and encoder, first use gearbox.ino to get gearbox ratio for each motor (one of the pair of hall sensor in encoder must be put interrupt pin for better reading)
 2. **IMU Calibration** – Collect raw IMU data and process bias/noise
 3. **Encoder Odometry** – Implement differential drive odometry
 4. **IMU Processed Data** – Clean and filter IMU data